DUKE GEOLOGICAL LABORATORY

 Geology and Tectonics of the World Trade Center

-Dr. Merguerian presented the preliminary results of his new research on the structural geology of the World Trade Center site in southern Manhattan at the 4th Annual Division of Natural Sciences Research Day at Hofstra University.
+Dr. Merguerian presented the preliminary results of his research on the lithology and structural geology of the World Trade Center site in southern Manhattan at the 4th Annual Division of Natural Sciences Research Day at Hofstra University.
 Speaking in front of a packed house of students, faculty, and staff, his Powerpoint lecture described the techniques of gathering geological information in an active construction zone, showed images of rock outcrops exposed at that time in the west bathtub area of the site and presented some important new ideas concerning the distribution and structure of the various rock types of the Walloomsac and Hartland formations.

 08 November 2007